GangCaoLab/DLO-HiC-Tools/doc/source/quickstart.rst

 DLO-HiC-Tools implemented the pipeline with `Snakemake <https://snakemake.readthedocs.io/en/stable/>`_.
 If you want generate the HiC matrix at once, you can use this pipeline.
-But one thing you should noticed is that you should remove the sequencing adapters firstly, see data_preprocessing_.

 The pipeline contain two files, a Snakemake file and a configuration file.